microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 ## Manifests and CONTROL files

 When adding a new port or modifying an existing port, switch to the new manifest syntax for defining a port.
-You may do so easily by running the `vcpkg x-format-manifest` command, which will convert existing CONTROL files into manifest files.
+You may do so easily by running the `vcpkg format-manifest` command, which will convert existing CONTROL files into manifest files.
 Do not convert CONTROL files that have not been modified.

 ## Versioning